Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Methodology

 \textbf{Variable tokenization } Given an input of shape $V \times H \times W$, variable tokenization linearly embeds each variable independently to a sequence of shape $(H / p) \times (W / p) \times D$, in which $p$ is the patch size and $D$ is the hidden dimension.
 We then concatenate the output of all variables, resulting in a sequence of shape $(H/p) \times (W/p) \times V \times D$.

 \textbf{Variable aggregation } We employ a single-layer cross-attention mechanism with a learnable query vector to aggregate information across variables.
-This module operates over the variable dimension on the output from the tokenization stage to produce a sequence of shape $(H/p) \times (W/p) \times D$ which is then fed to the transformer backbone.
+This module operates over the variable dimension on the output of the tokenization stage to produce a sequence of shape $(H/p) \times (W/p) \times D$.
 This module offers two primary advantages.
 First, it reduces the sequence length by a factor of $V$, significantly alleviating the computational cost as we use transformer to process the sequence.
 Second, unlike standard patch embedding, the cross-attention layer allows the models to learn non-linear relationships among input variables, enhancing the model's capacity to capture complex physical interactions.
 We present the complete implementation details of the weather-specific embedding in Section~\ref{sec:train_details}.

-Figure~\ref{fig:compare_embeding} compares weather-specific embedding with standard patch embedding, which shows the superior performance of weather-specific embedding at all lead times from 1 to 10 days.
+Figure~\ref{fig:compare_embeding} shows the superior performance of weather-specific embedding to standard patch embedding at all lead times from 1 to 10 days.
 A similar weather-specific embedding module was introduced by ClimaX~\citep{nguyen2023climax} to improve the model's flexibility when handling diverse data sources with heterogeneous input variables.
-We show that this specialized embedding module outperforms the standard patch embedding even when trained on a single dataset, due to its ability to effectively model interactions between atmospheric variables through cross-attention.
+We show that this specialized embedding module outperforms the standard patch embedding even when trained on a single dataset, due to its ability to model interactions between atmospheric variables through cross-attention effectively.